 OAH's chief ALJ was given authority to "adopt regulations ... to carry out the duties of the office" as well as to "review and comment on regulations proposed by state agencies to govern procedures in administrative hearings."
 AS 44.64.020(a)(8)&(11).
 In particular, the chief ALJ was required to adopt a hearing officer code of conduct, which applies to hearing officers of all agencies, not just to OAH ALJs.
 Regulations on procedures for OAH cases and for the Code of Hearing Officer Conduct have been adopted and took effect July 2, 2006.
-No amendments to the 2006 regulations were proposed in 2012.
+No amendments to the 2006 regulations were proposed in 2013.

 OAH routinely tracks notices of other state agencies' proposed regulations, looking for those that have the potential "to govern procedures in administrative hearings."
-In 2012, OAH reviewed 89 sets of proposed regulations.
-Most did not implicate hearing procedures or did not raise any concerns about how those procedures were addressed.
-OAH commented on one set of proposed regulations: Administrative Hearing Process Regulations proposed by the Department of Health and Social Services.
+In 2013, OAH reviewed 101 sets of proposed regulations.
+The vast majority did not implicate hearing procedures.
+None raised concerns about how hearing procedures were addressed.
+OAH did not comment on any of the proposed regulations.